 One of the most important attractions of a trip to Olympos is to observe the natural gas-fuelled dancing flames that burn eternally on the nearby mountainside – Çakaltepe.
 Tales have attributed the phenomena to the myth of the Chimera and Homer’s Iliad depicts the creature as a fearsome beast of ‘race divine, made up of lion, dragon and of goat, her jaws emitting dreadful flames.’
 Whether you believe the myth or not, the flames are a spectacular sight and well worth the visit.

-Furthermore, Olympos was also the famed home of the renowned pirate Zeniketos who controlled much of the Lycian coastline.
-Its location meant the town became an important hub for piracy during the Graeco-Roman period and visitors can experience this through a visit into the caves where Captain Eudomus’ sarcophagus awaits their discovery.
+Olympos was also the famed home of the renowned pirate Zeniketos who controlled much of the Lycian coastline.
+Its location meant the town became an important hub for piracy during the Graeco-Roman period and visitors can experience this through a visit into the caves to see Captain Eudomus’ sarcophagus.